 If your smart TV is of the 4K/UHD variety, chances are that its Netflix app supports 4K streaming.
 You can also get a 4K Netflix stream for the latest wave of Ultra HD Blu-ray players, such as the Panasonic DMP-UB900 and the Samsung UBD-K8500.
 Microsoft's newest console, the Xbox One S, also offers 4K playback.

 The Apple TV also supports Netflix and has features built around service, such as the ability to use Siri to search for titles by voice, which places Netflix titles appear alongside iTunes listings.
-A Stan app is also available for Apple TV, and Presto can be streamed to the device using AirPlay.
-So far, Siri functionality is not available to Stan or Presto.
+A Stan app is also available for Apple TV, but Amazon won't allow its app on Apple TV or Chromecast for business reasons.
+With that said, you should be able to display Amazon Prime Video on your Apple TV through AirPlay.
+So far, Siri functionality is only available to Netflix.

 Netflix and Stan are also available on Fetch TV, which is quite handy for the hundreds of thousands of Australians currently subscribed to Fetch.

-If you don't have any of the TV-connected devices listed above and still want to watch Netflix, Stan or Presto on your television, each service can also be streamed to a Google Chromecast, which ostensibly provides regular TVs with smart TV functionality (so long as you have a smartphone or tablet to stream from).
+If you don't have any of the TV-connected devices listed above and still want to watch Netflix and Stan on your television, each service can also be streamed to a Google Chromecast, which ostensibly provides regular TVs with smart TV functionality (so long as you have a smartphone or tablet to stream from).

-Finally, you can watch all three services on the Roku 2-powered Telstra TV media streaming box.
+Finally, you can watch Netflix and Stan on the Roku 2-powered Telstra TV media streaming box.

 When it comes to kids shows and movies, each service has its own strengths and weaknesses.